 These devices are easy to use and work by passing heated air over the surface area of your pre-sliced meat strips.

-1. Best overall – Excalibur 9-Tray Electric Food Dehydrator
+2. Runner up – Excalibur 9-Tray Electric Food Dehydrator

 With nine separate trays for a combined 15 square feet of space the Excalibur 9 tray digital hydrator has all the features you need to make large volumes of jerky.

 The window at the front lets you keep an eye on the entire process.

 It has plenty of controls to make the dehydrating process easy on your part, plus a huge 7-inch fan that provides plenty of air circulation without too much noise.

 - Thermostat – It’s easy to control the temperature of this dehydrator thanks to the thermostat.
 You can go up to the poultry safe temperature of 165°F with the touch of a button.

 - 15 square feet of space – Having plenty of room to stack various meats or vegetables is a huge plus.
 You can make giant batches of jerky or any other dried food all at once.

 - Set and Forget – A timer is included with the thermostat controls.
 It’s great for setting the dehydrator so you can go about other activities while you wait for your jerky to be ready.

 - Non-stick insert – The poly-tray design stops food from sticking to the trays.
 It’s excellent if you make something other than jerky which contains sugar.
 No one likes to spend a lot of time cleaning up their dehydrator.

 - Quiet operation – If you make jerky often then a loud dehydrator sitting on your bench can get annoying.
 This model runs extremely quite so it shouldn’t be annoying.